jwkidd3/sb_azure/hol/04. build-mobile-app-with-web-client/README.md

 <a name="#overview-of-the-sample-application"></a>
 ## Overview of the Sample application

-The code that you'll deploy to an API app and a web app for this tutorial is in the Azure-Samples/app-service-api-dotnet-contact-list GitHub repository.
-The ContactsList Visual Studio solution includes the following projects used in this tutorial:
+The code that you'll deploy to an API app and a web app for this lab is in the Azure-Samples/app-service-api-dotnet-contact-list GitHub repository.
+The ContactsList Visual Studio solution includes the following projects used in this lab:

 ContactsList.API - An ASP.NET Web API project that returns a list of names and email addresses.
 The initial call to the Get method returns 3 hard-coded contacts, then subsequent calls to Put, Post, and Delete methods save changes in a local JSON file.